 Aspartame has been linked to numerous adverse effects, including headaches, dizziness, mood changes, convulsions and memory loss, and the FDA has received more complaints related to aspartame than any other food additive.
 I interviewed a woman who went temporarily blind from ingesting too much aspartame.
 You can read my interview here.

 Neotame is chemically similar to aspartame, but there have been no long-term studies to ensure its safety.

-Saccharin, in Sweet'N Low, was the first commercial artificial sweetener, and it's been shown to cause cancer in animals and is a suspected human carcinogen.
+Saccharin, in Sweet'N Low, was the first commercial artificial sweetener, and it's been shown to cause cancer in animals.

 Finally, Sucralose, sold under the name Splenda, is 600 times sweeter than sugar, and a new study shows it may cause leukemia in mice.

 [Pictured above: Del Monte Lite Peaches in Strawberry-Banana Flavored Gel Fruit Cups]